sofiabaezzato/knight-travails/README.md

-# knight-travails
+# Knight Travails
-A solution to the knight travails problem in JavaScript
+A solution to a "knight travails" problem - i.e. find the shortest path a knight can take to move between two positions on a chessboard.
+Implemented using a graph BFS search.